Elderly widow who sued three sons over property and S$200,000 opts for settlement

 In the same year, she moved out of her matrimonial flat in Bukit Panjang to live with her fourth son.
 Chin Keng and Chin Hong were noted to be closer to their father.

-In 2010, Mdm Tan started divorce proceedings, but discontinued them in 2011 after her husband offered S$200,000 as a form of reparation solely for her upkeep.
+In 2010, Mdm Tan started divorce proceedings, but discontinued them in 2011 after her husband offered S$200,000 as a form of reparation.

 The relationship between Mdm Tan, Chin Keng and Chin Hong soured further after the death of her husband in 2014.

-In the same month of his death, the two brothers installed an additional padlock on the gates of her matrimonial flat, in a bid to “evict” her from her own property, said court documents.
+In the same month of his death, the two brothers installed an additional padlock on the gates of her matrimonial flat, in a bid to “evict” her from her own property, said the plaintiff’s lawyer.

+The brothers, however, said that it was installed to prevent the second plaintiff from taking any remaining documents and their father’s personal belongings.

 The two plaintiffs also claimed that the three brothers, who were also executors and trustees of their father’s will, did not inform them of their entitlements despite having “numerous” opportunities to do so in 2014 and 2015, and have not received a “single cent”.